Skip to content

 The intent: build a Facebook audience without begging for likes

 The business intent is straightforward.
 Volkswagen South Africa wanted to kickstart its Facebook Page.
 Street Quest is an acquisition mechanic disguised as entertainment.
+This is a better pattern for page growth than asking for likes.
 Instead of asking people to “join the community,” it gives them something to do that naturally keeps them connected to the page over time.

 That matters because community building is not about a single click.
 It is about repeat behaviour.
 A four-week structure creates that repetition.